How a Pennsylvania Lyme warrior turned his pain into purpose

 “There I was, a big, tall man and a 4’10 woman helping this large guy walk,” David recalls.

 Slowly but surely, David got to a point where he could leave the wheelchair behind for good, and move forward with his new life.
 Through his struggle with Lyme disease, David found a passion for nutrition and a deep purpose to give back to his community with education.

-Now, David is an adjunct professor at Keystone College in Pennsylvania, in addition to his personal coaching practice.
+Now, David is an adjunct instructor at Keystone College in Pennsylvania, in addition to his personal coaching practice.
 He also organizes educational events in his community.
 Throughout his teaching journey, he has encountered doctors, families, and biology students interested in Lyme disease and tick bite prevention.